renusree153/Recipify/README.md

   * An example response
   * A separate description, example request, and example response for all optional parameters
   * What errors can be returned

-If we find inappropriate content or plagiarism in projects **you will be ineligible for any points on the project**.
-Ask the instructor if you're unsure if your work is cited appropriately.
-Any external sources like images should be cited where used in the source code or (ideally) visible in a page footer.
-Refer to this [copyright example](https://courses.cs.washington.edu/courses/cse154/23sp/resources/assets/code-examples/copyright-examples/copyrightexample2.html) page for how to cite images from different sources.